summerstreet/woodling/README.md

 ### Lazy attributes

 If you want to calculate your attribute values during instantiation time, you can do so with _lazy attributes_.
 Just assign a closure to your attribute.
-The value returned will be the value used when setting this attribute on your model.
+The value returned from the closure will be the value used when setting this attribute on your model.

 ```
 Woodling::seed('User', function($blueprint)